glasnt/talks/2017_07_DDDSydney/slides.md

 Batavia!
 Batavia does things just a little bit differently.

 Batavia is an implementation of the python virtual machine, in javascript.
-It's part of the BeeWare suite of tools, and if you have a timemachine, or can wait for the recording, Russell Keith-Magee gave a talk on this just a few hours ago in the Wellington room.
+It's part of the BeeWare suite of tools, of which I am a Senior Apiarist.
+If you're interested in running python everywhere, come chat to me afterwards.
+I have stickers!

 But wait, that's not all.
 There are other languages that can compile down into JS
 ---